afmarchetti/nextawards/readme.txt

 == To Do ==
-* add search header woocommerce
+* add search header woocommerce with option in customizer

 == Changelog ==